 Editor’s note: Imposed in 1968, Institutional Act No. 5 lifted all restraint on the military dictatorship that came to power in Brazil in the 1964 coup, opening the doors to unbridled repression, the most grotesque forms of torture, and political killings in the hands of state forces.
-The statement below was originally published on the website of the Brazilian Communist Party (PCB) in Portuguese, and was translated for Liberation School by Silvio Rodrigues.
+The statement below was published on the website of the Brazilian Communist Party (PCB) on 16 December 2019.
+It was written by the PCB’s General Secretary, Edmilson Costa.
+Silvio Rodrigues translated the statement from Portuguese to English for Liberation School.
 Additional footnotes by the translator provide additional context to U.S. readers.

 As the ghost of dictatorship haunts us again–through government measures that are turning the Brazilian state into an ever more repressive police state, as well as through open threats from federal representative Eduardo Bolsonaro, who said a “new AI-5” was necessary if popular demonstrations such as those taking place in Chile were to happen today in Brazil, threats that were later ratified by Minister [of Economy] Paulo Guedes, and that regularly appear, veiled or not, coming from the mouth of the current president of the Republic and his followers, who are advocates of an openly autocratic and reactionary departure for Brazil–we consider it of fundamental importance to reprint, with minor adaptations, the article by Edmilson Costa, Secretary General of the Brazilian Communist Party (PCB), published on December 12, 2018.

 AI-5 half century: dictatorship never again!